-6 Original Medicare (HealthSelect ct [TM] MA PPO [TM] Medicare Rx) I Out-of-Network HealthSelect sM Secondary (HealthSelect sM Medicare Rx) In-Network and Out-of-Network Supply Medical and prescription drug benefits Prescription Drug Plan (PDP) benefits (Express Scripts Medicare [®]) Medical plan benefits (UnitedHealthcare [®]) Prescription Drug Plan (PDP) benefits (Express Scripts Medicare®) Medical plan benefits (BCBSTX) Diabetes Glucometers Covered under Medicare Part B; 20% coinsurance Not covered under PDP benefits No cost to participant(s) for certain brands of glucometers.
-Covered glucometers include: OneTouch Verio Flex, OneTouch Verio Reflect, Touch Verio, OneTouch Ultra 2, Accu-Chek Guide Me and Accu-Chek Guide.
-Ofter brands may not be covered.
+Supply Original Medicare HealthSelect s# MA PPO (HealthSelect s# Medicare Rx) In-Network and Out-of-Network HealthSelect sM Secondary (HealthSelect sM Medicare Rx) In-Network and Out-of-Network зиррну Medical and prescription drug benefits Prescription Drug Plan (PDP) benefits (Express Scripts Medicare®) Medical plan benefits (UnitedHealthcare®) Prescription Drug Plan (PDP) benefits (Express Scripts Medicare ® ) Medical plan benefits (BCBSTX) Diabetes Glucometers Covered under Medicare Part B; 20% coinsurance Not covered under PDP benefits No cost to participant(s) for certain brands of glucometers.
+Covered glucometers include: OneTouch Verio Flex ® , OneTouch Verio Reflect ® , Touch Verio ® , OneTouch ® Ultra 2, Accu-Chek ® Guide.
+Other brands may not be covered.
 Not covered under PDP benefits \$0 copay / 30% coinsurance Continuous glucose monitors / insulin pumps Certain brands of continuous glucose monitors and related supplies will be available starting Jan.
 1, 2024.
 Certain brands of continuous glucose monitors and related supplies will be available starting Jan.
 1, 2024.
 Certain brands of continuous glucose monitors and related supplies will be available starting Jan.
 1, 2024.
 Certain brands of continuous glucose monitors and related supplies starting Jan.
 1, 2024 Diabetes glucometer test strips Covered under Medicare Part B; 20% coinsurance Not covered under PDP benefits No cost to participant(s) for certain brands of test strips.
-Covered test strips include: OneTouch Verio [®] , OneTouch Ultra [®] , Accu-Chek [®] Guide, Accu-Chek [®] Aviva Plus and Accu- Chek [®] SmartView.
+Covered test strips include: OneTouch Verio ® , OneTouch Ultra ® , Accu-Chek ® Guide, Accu-Chek ® Aviva Plus and Accu- Chek ® SmartView.
 Other brands may not be covered.
-Not covered under PDP benefits \$0 copay / 30% coinsurance Diabetes supplies 12 Covered under Medicare Part D; deductible, coinsurance and/or copay may apply, depending on Part D plan kenefits.
+Not covered under PDP benefits \$0 copay / 30% coinsurance Diabetes supplies Covered under Medicare Part D; deductible, coinsurance and/or copay may apply, depending on Part D plan benefits.
 There are some diabetic supplies available under Medicare Part B with a 20% coinsurance.
 In-network pharmacy: Insulin syringes and pen needles are covered at no cost to participants.
 Some supplies may be covered under medical plan benefits.
 No cost to participant(s) for preferred covered diabetes monitoring supplies, including lancets and lancing devices.
 Certain brands of diabetes supplies may not be covered.
 For more information, contact HealthSelect MA PPO.
 In-network pharmacy: insulin syringes and pen needles are covered at no cost to participants.
 Some supplies may be covered under medical plan benefits. \$0 copay / 30% coinsurance Some supplies may be covered under PDP benefits.
 For more information, contact HealthSelect Secondary.
-Prescription insulin 12 Covered under Medicare Part D; deductible, coinsurance and/ or copay may apply, depending on Part D plan benefits In-network pharmacy: insulin products on the PDP drug list (formulary) are covered at a Tier 2 or Tier 3 copay.
+Prescription insulin Covered under Medicare Part D; deductible, coinsurance and/ or copay may apply, depending on Part D plan benefits In-network pharmacy: insulin products on the PDP drug list (formulary) are covered at a Tier 2 or Tier 3 copay.
 No more than \$25 per 30-day supply, regardless of tier.
 The annual PDP deductible does not apply to formulary insulin.
 Not covered under medical plan benefits In-network pharmacy: insulin products on the PDP drug list (formulary) are covered at a Tier 2 or Tier 3 copay.
 No more than \$25 per 30-day supply, regardless of tier.
 The annual PDP deductible does not apply to formulary insulin.
 Not covered under medical plan benefits

-2 Out-of-network prescriptions and diabetic supplies may be covered in certain situations, depending on Medicare requirements and your specific circumstance.
+Out-of-network prescriptions and diabetic supplies may be covered in certain situations, depending on Medicare requirements and your specific circumstance.
 Your prescription may be covered in certain situations.
 Your cost may be greater if you use an out-of-network pharmacy to fill your prescription, and you must submit a paper claim in order to be reimbursed.